sp-devi/tasuke/README.md

 a Slack bot

 # Introduction
-A prototype bot implemented using the relative new Slack Bolt framework for Python.
+A prototype bot implemented using the relatively new Slack Bolt framework for Python.

 # Functions
 1. Provide polls using provided Emojis